BOOKLISTS: YOUNG ADULT DIVERSE and MULTICULTURAL FICTION

 GLBT Books and Resources (Seattle Public Library): Title, author, summary for about a dozen fiction titles and 6 non-fiction books.
 Fiction titles from Marc Acito's How I Paid for College: A novel of sex, theft, friendship and musical theatre to Jacqueline Woodson's The House you Pass on the Way.

 Gay, Transgender, Bisexual, Lesbian, Transsexual Booklist for Young Adults (Multnomah County Library, OR): Fiction and Non-Fiction.
 Author, title, publication year, summary for over 25 fiction titles, from the story collection Am I Blue?: Coming Out From the Silence to Lois-Ann Yamanaka's Name Me Nobody, and eight non-fiction titles.
-Updated 2007.
+Updated Aug.
+2008.

 Being Gay: Fiction for Teens (Skokie Public Library, IL): Author, title, summary for over 35 books featuring gay/lesbian characters, from Margaret Bechard's If It Doesn't Kill You to Jacqueline Woodson's From the Notebooks of Melanin Sun.
 Also lists non-fiction and anthologies.

-Gay Fiction (Sue Grossman, Mount Pleasant Public Library): PDF.
+Gay Fiction (Sue Grossman, Mount Pleasant Public Library): 2-page PDF.
 Author, title, summary for about 20 titles.
 Compiled Feb.
 2006.

 Gay and Lesbian Issues: Books for Young Teens (Madison Public Library, WI): Title, author, and summary for 10 fiction and non-fiction books, from Am I Blue?: Coming Out from the Silence to When Someone You Know Is Gay.
+Updated March 2008.

-What Should I Read Next?: Gay & Lesbian Fiction (Tulsa City-County Library, OK): Provides authors, titles, summaries, and webcat links for a dozen books, from the anthology Am I Blue? to Toby?s Lie by Daniel Vilmure.
+What Should I Read Next?: Gay & Lesbian Fiction (Tulsa City-County Library, OK): Provides authors, titles, summaries, and webcat links for 10 books, from the Nancy Garden's Annie on My Mind to Jacqueline Woodson's The House You Pass on the Way.
+Updated Feb.
+2008.

 GLBT Literature for Young Adults (Christopher Libby): Author and title listed for over 50 fiction, plays, biography, and other books about gay, lesbian, bisexual, and transgender issues for young adults.
 Few books contain graphic sex scenes.
-Updated 2005.
+Updated May 2008.

 DISABILITY